-Calcium channel inhibitors on seizures induced by N-Methyl-D, L-Aspartate (NMDLA) and dihydropyridine calcium channel agonist BAY K 8644 have been effective (Palmer et al., 1993; Van Luijtelaar et al., 1995).
-In another study on rats have shown that nimodipine in animal models of seizures, nerve discharge from BAY K 8644 and reduced the decrease in spike-wave (Van Luijtelaar et al., 1995).
+In another study, calcium channel blockers such as verapamil, nifedipine and Flunarizine to prevent of penicillin-induced seizures and electroencephalogram range have changed (Kriz et al., 2003).
+Calcium channel inhibitors on seizures induced by N-Methyl-D, L-Aspartate (NMDLA) and dihydropyridine calcium channel agonist BAY K 8644 have been effective (Van Luijtelaar et al., 1995; Palmer et al., 1993).
+In another study on rats have shown that nimodipine in animal models of seizures, nerve discharge from BAY K 8644 and reduced the decrease in spike wave EEG (Van Luijtelaar et al., 1995).
 Also have shown that this drug is ischemic brain damage has protective effects (Kriz et al., 2003).

 These studies suggest that protective effects of calcium channel antagonists probably due to blocking L-type calcium channels during seizures.
 These drugs inhibit voltage-dependent calcium channels in seizures, the increase in intracellular calcium to prevent.
-Well marked that increased Ca2+ into the cell in the incidence of certain types of seizures plays a role (Khanna et al., 2000) also marked the loss of calcium outside the cell with reduced flow of calcium from the membranes of neurons for several seconds the discharge of neurons that causes seizures be prevented and the threshold increases (McNamara, 1992).
-Some of the other anti-epileptic drugs such as phenytoin and carbamazepine with a direct effect on neuronal sodium channels act directly or indirectly, the flow of calcium ions from the membranes of neurons are inhibited (Kulak et al., 2004; Van Luijtelaar et al., 1995).
-So, it is likely that calcium channel antagonists to act with similar mechanisms.
-Also have shown that calcium channel blockers may inhibit calcium, sodium, chloride, potassium and calcium-dependent glutamate channels (Van Luijtelaar et al., 1995).
+Well marked that increased Ca2+ into the cell in the incidence of certain types of seizures plays a role (Khanna et al., 2000), also marked the loss of calcium outside the cell with reduced flow of calcium from the membranes of neurons for several seconds the discharge of neurons that causes seizures be prevented and the threshold increases (McNamara, 1992).
+Some of the other anti-epileptic drugs such as phenytoin and carbamazepine with a direct effect on neuronal sodium channels act directly or indirectly the flow of calcium ions from the membranes of neurons are inhibited (Van Luijtelaar et al., 1995; Kulak et al., 2004).
+So it is likely that calcium channel antagonists to act with similar mechanisms.
+Also have shown that calcium channel antagonists may inhibit calcium, sodium, chloride, potassium and calcium-dependent glutamate channels (Van Luijtelaar et al., 1995).